golemfoundation/wildland-client/Documentation/manpages/wl-bridge.rst

 :command:`wl bridge publish <bridge> [<bridge> ...]`
 ----------------------------------------------------

-Publish bridges manifests into user's manifests catalog (first container from the catalog that provides read-write storage will be used).
+Publish bridge manifests into user's manifests catalog (first container from the catalog that provides read-write storage will be used).

 .. program:: wl-bridge-unpublish